ska-telescope/lmc-base-classes/ansible/README.md

 ### To configure any RefElt TANGO facility and start its device servers.
 You need to add the group to hosts e.g.
-[devl4]
+[devXX]
-devl4levpro
+devXXlevpro

-And define ansible/group_vars for the group:
+And group vars for the group in ansible/group_vars/devXX:
 ```
 - ## Element personality
 - element_details:
     - type: refelt
-    - name: ref
+    - name: refXX
     - template: refelt_template
 ```

 and ansible/host_vars for each host in the group as appropriate, at least:
 ```
-ansible_ssh_host: levpro.devl4.camlab.kat.ac.za
+ansible_ssh_host: levpro.devXX.camlab.kat.ac.za
 ```

 Then do
 ```
-ansible-playbook register-my-refelt.yml --extra-vars "which=devl4"
+ansible-playbook register-my-refelt.yml --extra-vars "which=devXX"
 ```

 # NOTES:

 ### Note 1: Role tags
-Each role is included with a tag with dashes in site.yml
+Each role is included in site.yml with a tag which is the same as the role name, but using dashes
     e.g. {roles: "deploy_sw", tags: "deploy-sw"}
 To execute the _full_ role use the role tag defined in site.yml
     e.g. --tags deploy-sw